chef/automate/components/automate-chef-io/content/docs/install.md

 To configure local filesystem backups of Chef Automate data stored in an externally-deployed Elasticsearch cluster:

 1. Ensure that the filesystems you intend to use for backups are mounted to the same path on all Elasticsearch master and data nodes.
-2. Configure the [Elasticsearch `path.repo`](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/modules-snapshots.html#_shared_file_system_repository) setting on each node as described in the Elasticsearch documentation.
+1. Configure the Elasticsearch `path.repo` setting on each node as described in the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/modules-snapshots.html#_shared_file_system_repository).
-3. Add the following to your config.toml:
+1. Add the following to your `config.toml`:

 ```toml
 [global.v1.external.elasticsearch.backup]